MicrosoftDocs/SupportArticles-docs/support/dynamics-365/guides/pc-app/fail-to-detect-object-anchor.md

 1. Follow [best practices for choosing a target object for your object anchor](/dynamics365/mixed-reality/guides/pc-app-anchor-object#best-practices-for-choosing-a-target-object-for-your-object-anchor).

-1. Make any necessary adustments to your model and then [convert the file](/dynamics365/mixed-reality/guides/pc-app-anchor-object#convert-the-file-in-the-guides-model-driven-app).
+1. Make any necessary adjustments to your model and then [convert the file](/dynamics365/mixed-reality/guides/pc-app-anchor-object#convert-the-file-in-the-guides-model-driven-app).